 Today labor and capital flows among countries and firms with an unprecedented pace and amount.
 Therefore capital flows, production and service activities, commercial and technological developments attain international character.
 In order to participate in this interconnectedness economies, economic agents expands its activities into international marketplace in which they move up to the international value chain to capture a greater share of the economic benefits of production.
-Within doing internationalization, they will expand their business to internaitonal market rapidly.
+Within doing internationalization, they will expand their business to international market rapidly.
 Other than that, internationalization with divercification is important strategic option to achieve growth.
 Afterwards, it will open up opportunities of foreign market.
 This paper will identify the internationalization in higher education industries as a form of economic upgrading.
-Firstly, it will describe briefly the internationalization in the field of higher education will discussed history, strategy and process.
+Firstly, it will describe briefly the international trade theories from classical to firm internationalization theory.
+Second, the internationalization in the field of higher education will discussed history, strategy and process.
 Last, it will be explained the internationalization in the perspective of economic upgrading.